* Republicans warn against raising tax rates

 The negotiators will also have to decide what to do about $109 billion in across-the-board spending cuts set to be triggered on Jan.
 2.

 Even if Obama and Congress can forge a deal to avert the fiscal cliff by Dec.
 31, they will still have plenty of work ahead of them early next year on tax and budget policy.
-That is when the most arduous work is expected on revamping the outdated U.S. tax code and retooling expensive “entitlement” programs such as Medicare, the government healthcare program for the elderly.
+That is when the most arduous work is expected on revamping the outdated U.S. tax code and retooling expensive “entitlement” programs like Medicare, the government healthcare program for the elderly.

 “We are open to a grand bargain - however we get to the place where we can have significant deficit reduction,” Pelosi told reporters.